-Figure 13 illustrates the spreading and modulation for the case of multiple uplink DPDCHs when total data rate is less than or equal to 960 kbps in the 5MHz band (the 1920 kbps case is not shown here).
+Figure 8 illustrates the spreading and modulation for the case of multiple uplink DPDCHs when total data rate is less than or equal to 1024kbps in the 5MHz band (the 2048 kbps case is not shown here).
 Note that this figure only shows the principle, and does not necessarily describe an actual implementation.
 Modulation is dual-channel QPSK (i.e.; separate BPSK on I- and Q-channel), where the uplink DPDCH and DPCCH are mapped to the I and Q branch respectively.
 The I and Q branches are then spread to the chip rate with two different channelisation codes and subsequently complex scrambled by a UE specific complex scrambling code C{scramb} .
-There are 2^{2^4} uplink-scrambling codes.
-Either short (256 chips from the family of S(2) codes) or long (38400 chips equal to one frame length, Gold code based) scrambling codes is used on the uplink.
+There are 2^{24} uplink-scrambling codes based on Gold codes.
+Either short (X chips equal to one slot length) or long (Y chips equal to one frame length) scrambling codes should be used on the uplink.
 The short scrambling code is typically used in cells where the base station is equipped with an advanced receiver, such as a multi-user detector or interference canceller whereas the long codes gives better interference averaging properties.
-The pulse-shaping filters are root-raised cosine (RRC) with roll-off α =0.22 in the frequency domain.
-The modulation of both DPCCH and DPDCH is BPSK.
-The modulated DPCCH is mapped to the Q-branch, while the first DPDCH is mapped to the I-branch.
-Subsequently added DPDCHs are mapped alternatively to the I or Q-branches.